benedictus79/Hotm4rtei/README.md

 This Python script is designed so you can watch the classes with your materials offline and anywhere!

 ## Prerequisites

-To run this script, Python must be installed on your machine.
-The script has been tested and works correctly with Python version 3.12.1.
+To run this script, the following prerequisites must be met:

+1. **Python**: The script has been tested and works correctly with Python version 3.12.1.
+Make sure Python is installed on your machine.
+You can download it from the [official Python website](https://www.python.org/downloads/).

+2. **FFMpeg**: This script requires FFMpeg to process video and audio files.
+You can install FFMpeg from the [FFMPeg Official Site](https://ffmpeg.org/download.html) or use your Linux package manager.
+If you are using Windows, it is recommended to use the gyan_dev release full version.

 ## Installation
 Before running the script, you need to install the necessary dependencies.
 Follow the steps below to set up your environment: